zolutal/zolutal.github.io/_posts/2023-7-30-corctf-sysruption.md

 So how can we survive this?

-In the ptrace sysret blog, the author survives the double fault by targetintg the Interrupt Descriptor Table (IDT) in order to hijack the page fault handler to userspace.
+In the ptrace sysret blog, the author survives the double fault by targeting the Interrupt Descriptor Table (IDT) in order to hijack the page fault handler to userspace.
 Unfortunately, we are living in the future meaning we don't have a writeable IDT and SMEP would anyways prevent us from executing off a user space page.
 So I had to find some other way to survive triggering the bug.

 Well the gsbase belongs to userspace, but can we control our own gsbase? can we make it point to a kernel address?